yash-amd/shark-ai/sharkfuser/README.md

 - Calling `fusili::isLoggingEnabled() = <true|false>` has the same effect as setting `FUSILI_LOG_INFO = 1|0`.
 - Calling `fusili::getStream() = <stream_name>` has the same effect as setting the output stream using `FUSILI_LOG_FILE`.

+Tests and samples that are built with the cmake flag `-DSHARKFUSER_DEBUG_BUILD=ON` have their env variables automatically configured for logging to cout.

 ## Project Roadmap
 - [x] Build/test infra, logging, code coverage reporting